The Architecture of Agency Volume 6 Great Progress

 Great Progress

-The metrics that settle the argument
+Metrics that discipline the argument

 Redraw the map for 1950 and the picture fractures.
 The industrialized world — Western Europe, North America, Japan, Oceania — had cut child mortality below five percent.
 Antibiotics, vaccines, sanitation, and rising prosperity insulated their children from the epidemics and malnutrition that once claimed millions.
 But the rest of the globe still bled: across Africa, India, the Middle East, and Latin America, between a fifth and two-fifths of children still died young.
 The division was stark, and it was not racial or cultural or providential.
 Modernity saved lives, and its absence cost them.